Palo Alto, CA

 Unfortunately, programming language definitions, and sometimes even computer architecture specifications, have historically been so vague that they couldn't possibly serve as a basis for teaching programmers, or as reasonable guidelines for compiler writers.

 I participated in the revision of the

-Java "memory model", and more recently led a successful effort to properly define shared variable semantics in C and C++.
+Java "memory model", and subsequently led a successful effort to properly define shared variable semantics in C and C++.